DariahBE/LATTE/documentation/custom_api.md

 <domain>/custom_api/?profile=<profilename>&secret=<optional_secret>
 ```

 You'd use secret profiles to share data with alligned projects and exchange metadata.
+The `secret` parameter in the URL is optional for open API's

 ### Profile settings:
 The above configuration does not yet provide any instructions to the backend to generate an API response.
 To do this, you need to define `requests`.
 Each profile can have multiple requests; so you don't need to define multiple secrets to exchange data of multiple request types.
 Each request will return and search for data in a single node, the exception to this is API-requests that include searches in spelling variants.
 This searchtype will extend it's search variantnodes that are connected to the given core-node.